ramsaycarslaw/mt/README.md

 sayHello("Bob");
 ```

 ***NOTE*** --- There is NO protection from infinite import loops - be careful!
-Alsi make sure the files are in the same folder, if they are not put the absoloute path to the file in the string
+Also make sure the files are in the same folder, if they are not put the absolute path to the file in the string

 ## Advanced Examples

 ### FizzBuzz
-The fizzBuzz problrm is a classic interview question.
+The fizzBuzz problem is a classic interview question.
 In mt it can be solved like so:
 ```
 // fizzBuzz where n is the max number fn fizzBuzz(n)